 Habitat: Resided in Germany & roamed the Arctic

 This mythical monster is the unfortunate creation of a very mad scientist.
-The doctor created it using various body parts from corpses that he collected.
+Dr. Frankenstein created it using various body parts from corpses that he collected.
 He made sure to collect the largest body parts he could find thus creating a monster that was larger than the average person.

 His experiment included trying to shock life into the collection of body parts that he put together using a charge of electricity.
 This was done so his entire creation could come to life as a being.